 For us Doomies, this is an alarming double squeeze!

 But it's slow to unbuild.
-As the surplus dwindles, things start to be under energized at the fringes.
+As the surplus dwindles, things start to be under energized and fail at the fringes.
 It's made worse by wealth inequity, where the powerful turn wealth-sharing flows toward themselves.
 The disenfranchised don't have the energy/wealth/power to organize and defend themselves, and become prey to 'strongmen' who use their plight to their own ends.

 As the surplus energy available to global, industrial civilization decreases, we can foresee the following: